 By default, the device is configured to be continuously online (with 'Max offline' set to zero seconds).
-If your device operates on battery, it is recommended to change this configuration so that the device is online only when necessary to extend battery life.
+If your device operates on battery in production, it is recommended to change this configuration so that the device is online only when necessary to extend battery life.

 In the Configuration tab for a given device, go to the 'Max offline' section and change the value (using hours, minutes and seconds) before clicking Save.
 The parameter will be changed next time the device comes online.

 If you install an application measuring the temperature every hour and the